BabylonJS/Documentation/content/toolsAndResources/nge/ngeBlocks.md

 - **output** is the distance between the left and right inputs represented as a value of Float type.

 <H3Image title="Dot" image="/img/tools/nge/dot.jpg" alt="Dot node"/>
-This node will calculate the cosine of the angle between two Euclidean vectors.
+This node will calculate the dot product between the two inputs, which is the cosine of the angle between the vectors when both vectors are normalized.
 This node supports Vector2, Vector3, and Vector4 data types.

 #### Debug Infos
 - **Call count** shows the number of times this node is called by nodes further into the graph.
 This is the total number of calls from all subsequent nodes.